Addressing community concerns

 EPCOR also has programs in place to help mitigate other impacts of both rainfall and river-related flooding.

-- Stormwater Integrated Resource Plan, a 20-year, $1.6-billion plan that includes a variety of actions to slow, move, secure, predict and respond to flooding in Edmonton neighbourhoods.
+- Stormwater Integrated Resource Plan, a 20-year, $1.6-billion plan that includes a variety of actions to slow, move, secure, predict and respond to flooding in Edmonton neighborhoods.

 - Homeowner Flood Prevention Program, which includes free home inspections and a backwater valve subsidy is also available to eligible properties.